 The problem is that little medical marketing mistakes can have big consequences.
 If your site is not optimized for search engines, for example, new patients probably aren’t finding you online.
 Or, if your online business information does not actually match what your practice offers, patients who do find you could rationalize that your practice is not well-run.

 Are you making some of the most common medical advertising and marketing mistakes doctors make?
-Read on to find out.
+Read on to find out which healthcare marketing mistakes you’re guilty of making at your practice.

 Defining your target audience is a critical first step in any medical marketing strategy.
 Without defining who you’re trying to attract to your practice, you could be wasting time and money on marketing to people who have no interest in or need of your services.

-Define your target audience by analyzing your practice and who you want to serve.
+Healthcare marketers can define their target audience by analyzing their healthcare practice and who they want to serve.
 Beyond basic demographics such as age, gender, and location, consider the services you want to provide more of and the types of people who would be most interested in those services.

 You likely understand the value of a website with an aesthetically-pleasing and modern look, but there’s more to a successful healthcare website than good design.